kosmoi/Firefox-Photon-Clone/INSTALLATION-GUIDE.md

 3. Open the 'about:support' site and open the 'Profile Directory' (declared in the Table)

-4. Copy the 'chrome'-folder of the repository to the 'Profile Directory' folder
+4. Copy the 'chrome'-folder of the repository in the 'Profile Directory' folder

 5. Click on the 'Clear startup chache' button in the box of the top right corner in the about:support and restart the firefox browser.